 We have over 20 players registered to the club, over ten of our players compete in our teams.
 At the club we have a pathway for those who choose to play competitively can start.
 We have two distinctive teams, a first-team, academy team and development/social players.

 Our first team compete in the MDUK Championship national league and North East Championship Regional League.
 Our academy team compete in the North East League 1 and the Switalski Solicitors Yorkshire League.
 Some of our players who attend, use the club as a way of getting out and about and away from the normal day to day troubles of living with a severe and often life-limiting disability.
 The players’ parents, carers and family members all socialise with each other and help talk about disability-related topics and everyday family matters.
 We aren’t just a club we are one BIG COMMUNITY!

 Aims & Objectives:

-Delivering powerchair football to Hull and the East Riding of Yorkshire.
+Delivering powerchair football to Hull, East Riding of Yorkshire, East Yorkshire, Humber Estuary and Lincolnshire.
 We are affiliated to the East Riding County FA and The Wheelchair Football Association.

-Our mission is to give people of Hull, East Riding of Yorkshire and East Yorkshire the chance to play powerchair football at both a social and competitive level, despite their age or gender.
+Our mission is to give people of Hull, East Riding of Yorkshire.
+East Yorkshire including the Humber Estuary and Lincolnshire the chance to play powerchair football at both a social and competitive level, despite their age or gender.
 We aim to create a community for parents, family members and carers so they know they are not alone.
 In addition, we aim to educate and showcase powerchair football to members of the public of how powerchair football can change the life of a vulnerable person.

 Discover our policies we have within our club.